The Briefme team has built a Cause Marketing Powered Publishing (CMPP) Platform in collaboration with Giving Forward a 501c3 nonprofit.

 CMPP solves problems for Readers, Content Creators, Advertisers and the Nonprofit Community.

 - Content Creators donate content because they want to “give back,” doing what they do best, entertain and inform us.
-Content creators include reporters/journalists, celebs and VIPs (as well as their staff) collaborating with our internal team of writers, editors and producers.
-Our editors welcome stories about “good,” whether from a CSR professional or anyone else for that matter.
-Businesses and their employees do a lot of good.
+Content creators include reporters/journalists, celebs and VIPs (as well as their staff); all collaborating with our internal team of writers, editors and producers.
+Our editors welcome any newsworthy stories but try to stay away from mean, depressing or overly salacious gossip.

-- Businesses and Marketers are challenged in reaching many valuable segments of the population.
-This is not just a “millennials problem,” it’s systemic.
-Gawker for Good’s editorial and donations convey’s a halo effect on the advertisers and sponsors because by purchasing advertising on Gawker for Good, businesses empower the reader to give back as they notice and engage with the advertising.
-We anticipate that many readers who would ordinarily leave their ad-blockers on, will white-list Gawker because the ads power our social good engine.
+- Businesses and Marketers have a “millennials problem.”
+As well as challenges communicating with other demographic segments.
+Briefme conveys a halo effect on the advertisers and sponsors.
+We anticipate that many readers who would ordinarily leave their ad-blockers on, will white-list Briefme because the ads power our social good engine.

 - Nonprofit 501c3 organizations (with a US presence) can participate in many ways:

 - Active promotion of content tagged with their cause category or their specific brand (both result in increased donations)

 - Co-Creation of content with the editorial team including educational and feel good stories that include and engage supporters.

 - Recommendations that their VIP/Celebrity supporters reach out to the Briefme team to explore what kinds of content can be co-created for a win-win.

 - Coordinating coverage of their fundraising events (pre and post) with the Briefme team.